-Learning Outcome: Micro-1: Identify the basic principles of economics and explain how to
+Learning Outcome: Micro-1: Identify the basic principles of economics and explain how to think like an economist.

 - 36) All of the following countries come close to the free market benchmark except

 - A) Canada.

 - B) North Korea.

 - C) Germany.

 - D) Singapore.